jackiecookie/kerberos/README.md

 appRegister(App)
 ```

-basically, you can use any framework on sub-App either react or vue can register to the container but for now, if you want to use global state container,z Kerberos only supports react/redux.
+basically, you can use any framework on sub-App either react or vue can register to the container but for now, if you want to use global state container, Kerberos only supports react/redux.